 If your froglet has had enough skiing and needs some craft time you may be able to find some more sedentary activities.
 Park City has a Color Me Mine location, and the Villager Candle Shop in the Village at Northstar offers candle making or pottery painting for crafty kids and adults.

 You might be surprised to learn that fly fishing can be done in any season at Keystone or Breckenridge.
 You can go fishing in the Lake Tahoe area as well.

 It seems that there is no limit to off-mountain activities or family entertainment.
 Beaver Creek has special programming for teens (ages 13 to 17), with trick classes in the Anti-Gravity Center and twilight snowshoe, pool, and pizza parties.
 You might think of horseback riding as a warmer weather activity, but near Steamboat you can take a winter horseback ride, followed up with hot chocolate and fresh cookies.
 At Breckenridge you can take hot air balloon ride in both winter and summer or get out of the cold while work your brain to get out of an escape room.

 No matter what your froglets are into, you are sure to find more family fun beyond the ski slopes at any family-friendly ski resort.
 What is your favorite fun family activity off the slopes?
 Share it in the comments below!

 If you need help in planning and saving money, we are hopping into ski vacation planning to assist you along the way.
-You can book ski hotels and Epic Passes for the Vail resorts through Undercover Tourist.
+You can book ski hotels and Epic Passes and Ikon Passes through Undercover Tourist.
 Now that you have a sense of what kinds of fun activities are offered at various ski resorts, you can consult our handy ski resort decision matrix to learn more about top ski resorts and all they have to offer both on and off the mountain.